tweag/HaskellR/README.md

 Quasiquotes can refer to any values bound in the GHCi environment that are in scope, through *splicing*.
-In order to distinguish between variables bound in the R environment and those bound in the GHCi environment, H uses the following convention:
+In order to distinguish between variables bound in the R environment and those bound in the GHCi environment, HaskellR uses the following convention:

 > Haskell values are referred to within an R quasiquote by appending
 > `_hs` to its name.